1. Downhill skiing/snowboarding

 The Quechee Club: Situated behind the Base Lodge on the 18th fairway of Highland Golf Course, the groomed Quechee Sledding Hill is a picturesque spot for slip-sliding fun that’s free-for-all (may be subject to change due to COVID-19, conditions permitting).

 Killington Tubing Park: Slide solo to the bottom or race your friends to the bottom of this multi-lane park, complete lift service for easy trips up and down.
 See website for rates and dates.

 5. Sleigh riding

 When the snow is falling and friends are calling "yoo hoo," come on, it's lovely weather for a sleigh ride together with you!
 From the center of Woodstock’s village to the open fields of Windsor, you’ll hear those sleigh bells ringing once the ground is blanketed in snow.
-Check schedules for sleigh rides within the village at Wassail Weekend (December 7-9) and Billings Farm & Museum.
-Or for chartered rides, look to Kedron Valley Stables in South Woodstock and Great River Outfitters in Windsor.
+Check schedules for sleigh rides within the village during Wassail Weekend.
+Or for chartered rides, look to Kedron Valley Stables in South Woodstock.

 7. Dog Sledding